Climate Change Glossary

 Net Zero

 Often used synonymously with “carbon neutral.”
 Both “net zero” and “carbon neutral” mean balancing the amount of carbon released with an equivalent amount of carbon sequestered or offset.
 However, “net zero” is more comprehensive a term because it unambiguously includes all greenhouse gases.
-Net zero can include commitments from an organization working towards eliminating its GHG footprint.
-Net zero is used by Science Based Targets (SBTi) and other greenhouse gas focused frameworks in the context of the company’s GHG commitments.
+Net zero represents a condition in which metric-weighted anthropogenic greenhouse gas (GHG) emissions are balanced by metric-weighted anthropogenic GHG removals over a specified period.
+The quantification of net zero GHG emissions depends on the GHG emission metric chosen to compare emissions and removals of different gases, as well as the time horizon chosen for that metric.

 O